torch-core/tep-vault-standard/tep-vault.md

         - MUST NOT be present if the asset is TON.
     - **Type**: `Address`
 - **`extraCurrencyId`**
-    - **Description**: The Extra Currency ID supported by this vault, if any.
+    - **Description**: The Extra Currency ID of the underlying asset, if a Extra Currency.
     - **Requirements**:
         - MUST be present if the underlying asset is an Extra Currency to facilitate validation of incoming deposits.
         - MUST NOT be present if the asset is TON or Jetton.